 Instead of starting with eyeshadow, Eman opted for liner instead.
 “These [pencils] are so creamy and easy to use, which is [a quality] you want when applying anything to the eyes.”
 Use a blending brush, to gently blend the color deep into the waterline to give it a smoky effect.

 When it comes to this palette, Eman can’t help herself: “It has the most gorgeous colors, from shimmery shades to matte.”
-To start, she went straight for the silvery-blue sheen, Fairytale.
+To start, she went straight for the silvery-blue sheen, Kaleidoscope.
 Skip the brush, and press some pigment onto your ring finger before dabbing it onto the eyelid.
-[Editor’s note: If you’re worried about fallout, spritz primer spray onto your fingers before shadow.
+[Editor’s note: If you’re worried about fallout, spritz a priming spray onto your fingers before shadow.
 This will hold it in place.]
 To finish, line along the upper lashline.
 Eman likes to softly pull on the outer corner of the eye upward to mimic the shape of a wing, then uses an angled brush to further define.

 Choose a mascara that will give you a lot of volume on both the top and bottom lashes.
 “You want them to be super black and long to really pop against the blue shadow,” says Eman.
-This new mascara from Urban Decay is a favorite for its oversize wand and long wear.
+This mascara from Urban Decay is a favorite for its oversize wand and long wear.

 Using the shade Kitten, highlight key areas of the face: down the bridge of the nose, on your cheekbones, around the temples, and above the brows.
 This will enhance the overall frosted effect.